nhsconnect/Events-Management/pages/publication/publication_publish.md

 </OperationOutcome>
 ```

-When a message becomes deprecated the NEMS will no longer accept publication of that event message type and will return an error.
-For more information on event life cycle and event type deprecation can be seen on the [Messaging Architecture Overview](overview_msg_architecture.html#event-lifecycle-and-deprecation) page.
+When a message becomes withdrawn as part of the event lifecycle the NEMS will no longer accept publication of that event message type and will return an error.
+For more information on event life cycle and event type deprecation can be seen on the [Event Lifecycle and Deprecation](overview_msg_architecture_life_cycle.html) page.

 ## Onward Delivery of the event message to subscribers ##